-Click here to view the Concussion Pathway to learn how to respond to a potential concussion.
+Click here to view the Concussion Pathway (PDF) to learn how to respond to a potential concussion.

 If you have any symptoms, unusual behaviour, or you are just feeling strange after the incident, seek medical care from a licensed medical professional who can diagnose a concussion.

 The first step in concussion recovery is to rest for 24 to 48 hours.